aadam-dev/Madina-Basketball/SUPABASE_SETUP.md

   FOR SELECT USING (true);
 ```

 **Note:** Write operations (INSERT, UPDATE, DELETE) will be handled by API routes using the service role key, which bypasses RLS.
+The games and announcements tables have their own RLS policies included in their SQL scripts.

+## Step 4: Run Complete Database Setup Script (Recommended)

+**Alternative Approach:** Instead of running each table script individually, you can run the complete setup:

+1. Go to **SQL Editor** in Supabase dashboard
+2. Open `scripts/COMPLETE_DATABASE_SETUP.sql` in your code editor
+3. Copy ALL the contents
+4. Paste into Supabase SQL Editor
+5. Click **Run**

+This single script creates ALL tables at once:
+- ✅ Events
+- ✅ Content sections
+- ✅ Team members
+- ✅ Games, game_events, quarter_scores
+- ✅ Announcements
+- ✅ All RLS policies

+**Recommended for first-time setup!**

-## Step 4: Set Up Storage Buckets
+## Step 5: Set Up Storage Buckets

 1. Go to **Storage** in your Supabase dashboard
 2. Click "Create a new bucket"